War finance: Taxation

 Taxation can be one of the more politically contentious ways to finance war.
 Raising taxes is often domestically unpopular, as people know that higher taxes reduce their individual abilities to invest and consume.
 As a consequence, raising taxes on a tax-averse population in order to fund a war might result in widespread anti-war sentiment.
 Moreover, taxes confiscate a part of the labor and the capital of the population.
-During World War 1, the United States and Great Britain financed approximately one quarter of their war costs via increased taxation, while in Austria the contribution of taxation towards the expenditure was zero.
+During World War I, the United States and Great Britain each financed one quarter of their war costs via increased taxation, while in Austria the contribution of taxation towards the expenditure was zero.
 [3] The British government felt that they were an exception to this general rule and they saw their wealth and financial stability as one of their strongest warfighting assets.
 The income tax was therefore increased from 5.8% in 1913 to just over 30% in 5 years in 1918.
 The threshold was reduced in order for millions more people to be liable to pay the income tax.